AdobeDocs/experience-manager-65.es-ES/help/assets/processing-profiles.md

 >
 >Si realiza una migración masiva de recursos de Dynamic Media Classic a Experience Manager, debe habilitar el agente de replicación de migración en el servidor de Dynamic Media.
 Cuando finalice la migración, asegúrese de desactivar el agente.
 >
->El agente de publicación de migración debe estar desactivado en el servidor de Dynamic Media para que el flujo de trabajo de nuevo procesamiento funcione según lo esperado.
+>El agente de publicación de migración debe estar desactivado en el servidor de Dynamic Media para que el flujo de trabajo de reprocesamiento funcione según lo esperado.

 <!-- Batch size is the number of assets that are amalgamated into a single IPS (Dynamic Media's Image Production System) job.
 When you run the Dynamic Media Reprocess workflow, the job is triggered on IPS.
 The number of IPS jobs that are triggered is based on the total number of assets in the folder, divided by the batch size.
 For example, suppose you had a folder with 150 assets and a batch size of 50.
 In this case, three IPS jobs are triggered.
 The assets are updated when the entire batch size (50 in our example) is processed in IPS.
 The job then moves onto the next IPS job, and so on, until complete.
 If you increase the batch size, you may notice a longer delay with assets getting updated. -->

 **Para volver a procesar recursos en una carpeta:**

-1. En Experience Manager, en la página de Assets, navegue hasta una carpeta de recursos que tenga un perfil de procesamiento asignado y para la que desee aplicar el flujo de trabajo **[!UICONTROL Dynamic Media Reprocess]**,
+1. En Experience Manager, en la página de Assets, navegue hasta una carpeta de recursos que tenga un perfil de procesamiento asignado y para la que desee aplicar el flujo de trabajo **[!UICONTROL Reprocesamiento de Dynamic Media]**,

    Las carpetas que ya tienen un perfil de procesamiento asignado se indican mostrando el nombre del perfil directamente debajo del nombre de la carpeta en la vista de tarjeta.